Shake It Up season 2

 The second season of Shake It Up aired on Disney Channel from September 18, 2011, to August 17, 2012.
-It consisted of 28 episodes, giving the series a total of 49 episodes thus far.
+It consisted of 28 episodes, giving the series a total of 49 episodes.
 Caroline Sunshine was added to the main cast this season.

 Production and release

 On March 16, 2011, the series was picked up for its second season.
 A few months later, it was announced that the series would begin with a one-hour special episode and that it would be aired later that fall.
 Production for the season filmed from July 2011 to March 2012.
 The second season officially premiered on September 18, 2011, but the one-hour special episode did not premiere as planned due to episodes being shown out of order.
 Disney Channel ordered the season to have 26 episodes, but it actually had 28 episodes.
-On August 17, 2012, the series concluded with a 90-minute special episode called "Shake It Up: Made In Japan."
+On August 17, 2012, the season concluded with a 90-minute special episode called "Made in Japan".
 Showrunner and executive producer Chris Thompson had left before the second season, so executive producer Rob Lotterstein took Thompson's place as showrunner and Jeff Strauss joined Lotterstein as executive producers.
 Eileen Conn remained in her role as co-executive producer, but became executive producer with Lotterstein and Strauss in the season finale.
 David Holden replaced John D. Beck, Ron Hart, Ron Zimmerman, and Howard J. Morris as consulting producer.